6 steps to get sales and marketing working on the same team

 Michael Brenner, Head of Strategy at Newscred

-We know that successful alignment of marketing and sales funnels has a positive impact on the bottom line, bringing greater accuracy to lead qualification, greater efficiency to the sales cycle and ultimately closing more deals.
+We know that successful alignment of marketing and sales funnels has a positive impact on the bottom line, bringing greater accuracy to lead qualification, greater efficiency to the sales cycle, and ultimately closing more deals.
 However, there are even greater organizational benefits to be derived from aligning your marketing & sales departments.

 According to a report conducted by the CEB, an eye-watering 87% of training material shown to new sales reps is forgotten after 30 days.
 What’s more, a report by the CMO Council concluded an average salesperson will spend 40% of their time either looking for collateral created by marketing or creating their own because they can’t find content that is fit for purpose.

-Take time to evaluate the quality and accessibility of all collateral already published within the organisation.
+Take time to evaluate the quality and accessibility of all collateral already published within the organization.
 Of this content, what is being used consistently by sales reps?
 What’s not being used and why?
 Is the content categorized per funnel stage?
 Is it easily accessible?
 A content audit will allow you to identify underperforming content and why it’s not being utilized by the sales team.

 Goal: Establish interest, brand awareness, indirect customer acquisition